 The best 4K Upscaling

-Why should you buy this: It’ll make your standard Blu-ray discs pop on that new 4K TV.
+Why you should buy this: It will make your standard Blu-ray discs pop on that new 4K TV.

 Why we picked the Sony BDP-S6500: